Maestro-Zacht/allianceauth-pve/README.md

 1. `access_pve`: only users with this permission can see the tool and be added in entries.
 2. `manage_entries`: only users with this permissions can create entries.
 3. `manage_rotations`: only users with this permissions can create and close rotations.
+4. `manage_funding_projects`: only users with this permissions can create and close funding projects.

 You'll have to assign this permissions to desired groups/states to make the tool work.